luchogonzalez/GBFFWCQ2022/README.md

 # GBFFWCQ2022
 FIFA TM GORDOBOT will scrap over Fifa Resale Portal for some static matches and will try to add a random ticket to the cart when possible.
-After that it will alert you so you can complete the purchase
+After that it will alert you so you can complete the purchase.

+## Flow Logic
+1. GORDOBOT opens Chrome Tabs with an already opened FIFA Resale Portal session
+2. While no tickets are available, retry.
+3. If a ticket is available, randomly try to add one of the available tickets to the cart.
+4. If an error occurs, retry with a different ticket
+5. If successful, voilà!
+Alert the user in a special way.

 ## Prerequisites
 1. Download Node.JS into your computer